cocos/cocos-docs/en/components/button.md

 });
 ```

-##### Method two
+#### Method two

-By `button.node.on ('click', ...)` way to add, this is a very simple way, but the way there are some limitations in the event callback which can not
-Gets the screen coordinate point of the current click button.
+By `button.node.on ('click', ...)` way to add, this is a very simple way, but the way there are some limitations in the event callback which can not gets the screen coordinate point of the current click button.

 ```js
 //Suppose we add an event handler callback to the onLoad method of a component and handle the event in the callback function: